Fannie Hurst - Author, Humanitarian and Advocate

 Erected 2018 by W.E.
 Smith Family Charitable Trust, Hamilton Community Foundation, City of Hamilton, and The Ohio History Connection.
 (Marker Number 39-9.)

 Credits.
 This page was last revised on August 25, 2018.
-This page originally submitted on August 25, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 42 times since then and 4 times this year.
+It was originally submitted on August 25, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 153 times since then and 8 times this year.
 Photos: 1, 2, 3, 4. submitted on August 25, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
 5. submitted on August 25, 2018. • Andrew Ruppenstein was the editor who published this page.